-Two types of strategies are available, either focusing on a discrete set of macro/adverse scenarios, whereby the narrative is crucial, or considering a continuum of scenarios.
+An important distinction is between a discrete set of macro/adverse scenarios, and a continuum of scenarios

-I.1.1 Baseline scenario, stressed scenario
+I.1.1.1 Baseline scenario, stressed scenario

 In order to assess the vulnerability of the banking and insurance sector to macroeconomic downturns, the supervisor must design a severe but possible macroeconomic scenario.
 The financial institutions' capital ratios in this stressed scenario are compared to their ratios in a baseline scenario deemed to reflect normal macroeconomic developments.
-The institution might be judged vulnerable as soon as its regulatory ratios fell below a supervisory-defined benchmark.
+The institution might be judged vulnerable as soon as its regulatory ratios falls below a supervisory-defined benchmark.
 This methodology was adopted for example by the EBA (EBA, 2014), the IMF (FSAP, 2013), the British PRA (PRA, 2014) exercises or by the Federal Reserve Board for its CCAR exercises (Fed, 2014).

-To design consistent baseline and stressed scenarios for its own stress tests exercises, ACPR relies on Mascotte, the neo-keynesian macroeconometric model developed by the forecasting directorate of the Banque de France (see Baghli et al., 2004).
+To design consistent baseline and stressed scenarios for its own stress tests exercises, the ACPR relies on Mascotte, the neo-keynesian macroeconometric model developed by the forecasting directorate of the Banque de France (see Baghli et al., 2004).
 Macroeconomic variables are thus derived from a complete model in which macroeconomic equilibrium relationships, as well as national accounting equations and behavioural equations are accounted for.
-The stressed scenario is obtained as the output of various distinct exogenous shocks applied simultaneously to the model.
+The stressed scenario is obtained as the output of various exogenous shocks applied simultaneously to the model.
 Therefore, the macroeconomic consistency of the scenario is guaranteed by the use of a macro econometric model.
 The choice of the exogenous shocks is driven by the potential imbalances or macro vulnerability put forward by a macro analysis.
 For illustration, high public debt or deviation of the housing prices from their long term equilibrium might lead to consider a strong increase in interest rates and a large decrease in housing prices over the horizon of the stress testing exercise.
-As only a very limited number of stressed scenarios will be considered, the narratives underlying each scenario are crucial.
+As only a very limited number of stressed scenarios will be considered, the narrative underlying each scenario is crucial.

-I.1.1.1 A continuum of scenarios
+I.1.1.2 A continuum of scenarios

 Comparing the capital ratio in the baseline and in one stressed scenario yields a unique measure of the banking sector's vulnerability, conditional on a unique macroeconomic scenario.
-It is possible to derive complementary metrics of systemic vulnerability by repeating the exercise over multiple macroeconomic scenarios.1 To do so, ACPR has developed a simple VAR representation of the French economy (see box 1).
+It is possible to derive complementary metrics of systemic vulnerability by repeating the exercise over multiple macroeconomic scenarios.6 To do so, the ACPR has developed a simple VAR representation of the French economy (see box 1).
 This model yields a distribution of potential paths for the French economy.
 It is then possible to simulate the capital ratios of French banks across these scenarios.
 This gives a distribution of capital ratios.
-It enables computing various percentiles of capital shortfall.
+It enables computing various percentiles of capital losses for the whole banking sectors.
 These percentiles are useful statistics to draw a financial stability assessment.
 It helps assessing macroeconomic vulnerability over various types of macroeconomic shocks, differing by their magnitude and likelihood.
 There is indeed no reason for this vulnerability to be linear in either the magnitude or the likelihood of the downturn.
 This tool can also yield a direct measure of financial stability.
 In such a reverse stress testing approach, once the distribution of capital ratios is known, we can detect the scenarios in which the ratio breaks the regulatory minimum.
-The probability of these scenarios is a measure of macroeconomic vulnerability: the higher the probability, the weaker the financial system in case of macroeconomic downturn.
+The probability of these scenarios is a measure of macroeconomic vulnerability of these scenarios is a measure of macroeconomic vulnerability.